footballhead/pre-ablo/docs/README.txt

 ModDB: https://www.moddb.com/mods/pre-ablo

 In August 1996, Blizzard was hard at work developing Diablo.
-For promotional purposes, they produced a build to be distributed as shareware called the Pre- Release Demo.
+For promotional purposes, they produced a build to be distributed as shareware called the Pre-Release Demo.
 Blizzard intended this build to be locked down: players would be restricted to the Warrior class and the first level of the cathedral.

 It is well known that these restrictions are easy to bypass.
 Doing so gives access to a snapshot of the entire game as it existed four months before launch.